Next May will mark four years since the European Union’s comprehensive data privacy law GDPR has been in effect.

 According to a European directive, every European merchant must provide a clickable link to an online dispute resolution platform (known as the “OS platform”) where merchants and customers can try to resolve their disputes over online shopping out of court.

-To meet this requirement, just add a short description and a link to the OS-platform in one of your legal pages.
+To meet this requirement, just add a short description and a link to the OS platform on one of your legal pages.

 Here are the examples: